learogue/csRNAseq_project/Tutorial/README.md

 ![Window 22](Images_tutorial/25.png)

 ## Create UMAPs
-If you have check **Create UMAPs**, this step generates UMAPs with an object.
+If you have checked **Create UMAPs**, this step generates UMAPs with an object.
 Need a list of genes in folder `Analysis/` with one gene per line to create UMAPs with markers.
 This part use _Harmonypy_ to reduce batch effect of differents datasets.
 Harmony use an iterative method which adjust datas positions in reduce dimension (PCA) to correct batch effect but preserving biological variations.
 Harmony continue its iterations until adjustements converge.

 Information window to start the step.